gttos/ff/README.md

 ## 🤔 Project explanation

-This project tries to be a MOOC (Massive Open Online Course) platform.
+This project tries to be a MOOC (Massive Open Online Crush) platform.
 It has a [Web](apps/backoffice/frontend/src/Controller), an [API](apps/mooc/backend/src/Controller) and some [Consumers](apps/mooc/backend/src/Command).

 ### ⛱️ Bounded Contexts

 * [Mooc](src/Mooc): Place to look in if you wanna see some code 🙂.
-Massive Open Online Courses public platform with users, videos, notifications, and so on
+Massive Open Online Crushes public platform with users, videos, notifications, and so on
-* [Backoffice](src/Backoffice): Here you'll find the use cases needed by the Customer Support department in order to manage users, courses, videos, and so on.
+* [Backoffice](src/Backoffice): Here you'll find the use cases needed by the Customer Support department in order to manage users, crushes, videos, and so on.

 ### 🎯 Hexagonal Architecture